26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 20. Set Up Automatic Withdrawals

-While you have likely heard that you should pay yourself first, the probability that you are actually doing that is small.
+While you have likely heard that you should pay yourself first, the probability that you are doing that is small.

 Are you putting your long-term investments ahead of your weekly groceries?
 Probably not.
 A simple solution to this is to set up automatic withdrawals and review these transactions each month.

-Make sure that you time withdrawals so the money is taken out of your account as soon as your paycheck is deposited.
+Make sure you time withdrawals so the money is taken out of your account as soon as your paycheck is deposited.
 This prevents you from feeling like you had a chunk of money that went missing.

 21. Read a Personal Finance Article